-Background and development of the structure and functions of modern business; principles of organization and management; functions of major departments of the modern industrial enterprise and analysis of their interrelations and interdependence; methods of executive control and applications of basic principles.
-Prerequisite: ENG 088.
+This course explores the background and development of the structure and functions of modern business; principles of organization and management; functions of major departments of the modern industrial enterprise and analysis of their interrelations and interdependence; methods of executive control and applications of basic principles.
+Prerequisite: ENG 097, if required.
 3 lecture hours per week.
 3 credit hours.

-BUS 107 Personnel Management
+BUS 107 Human Resources Management

-Techniques of personnel administration; job analysis and evaluation; recruitment, interviewing, placement, training, and education; employee health and safety, benefits and morale; public and community relations; personnel research, audits, and reviews.
-Prerequisite: ENG 088.
-3 lecture hours per week.
-3 credit hours.
+This course provides a study of the techniques of human resource management; job analysis and evaluation; recruitment, interviewing, placement, training, and education; employee health and safety, benefits and morale; public and community relations; personnel research, audits, and reviews.
+Prerequisite: ENG 097.
+3 lecture and 3 laboratory hours per week.
+4 credit hours.